-WHO: The law mandates the tax incentives are available to Corporations and Partnerships holding at least 90% of their assets in OZ.
-The partnership or corporation must be organized for the specific purpose of being an investment vehicle in OZ, and must be established after December 31, 2017.
+WHO: The law mandates that tax incentives are available to Corporations and Partnerships holding at least 90% of their assets in OZ.
+The partnership or corporation must be organized for the specific purpose of being an investment vehicle in OZ, and it must be established after December 31, 2019.

-Because of this, you will most likely need a new entity for your OZ funds, and we at KKOS Lawyers we can guide you through the OZ process and gladly set you up with the proper entity at the same time.
+Because of this, you will most likely need a new entity for your OZ funds.
+We at KKOS Lawyers can gladly guide you through the OZ process and at the same time, set you up with the proper entity.

 WHERE: The Governor of each state has to designate a census tract as an Opportunity Zone.
-The most up to date OZ map can be found here: https://www.cdfifund.gov/Pages/Opportunity-Zones.aspx.
+The most up-to-date OZ map can be found here: https://www.cdfifund.gov/Pages/Opportunity-Zones.aspx.
 Make sure when you view the map you have the proper layer selected (i.e. “Opportunity Zone Tract”).
-Generally, they are places in your state with lower incomes and higher unemployment rates.
+Generally, opportunity zones are places in your state with lower incomes and higher unemployment rates.

-WHAT: The capital gain amount the taxpayer wants to defer must be invested in either an already existing rental property or rehab property to ultimately be used as a rental property.
-The property must be acquired after 12/31/2017, be substantially improved, and the adjusted basis in the property increased while in the hands of the LLC.
+WHAT: The capital gain amount the taxpayer wants to defer must be invested in an already-existing rental property or rehab property to ultimately be used as a rental property.
+The property must be acquired after 12/31/2019, be substantially improved, and the adjusted basis in the property must have increased while in the hands of the LLC.

-WHY: Once the investment in the OZ property is made, there are four (4) benefits a taxpayer could take advantage of:
+WHY: Once the investment in the OZ property is made, there are four benefits a taxpayer can take advantage of:

-- The gain on the sale is deferred until you divest of the OZ property, or until December 31, 2026, whichever comes sooner.
-This is a benefit right out of the gate and practically speaking is an interest free loan from the IRS.
+- The gain on the sale is deferred until you divest of the OZ property, or until December 31, 2028, (whichever comes sooner).
+This is a benefit right out of the gate and, practically speaking, is an interest-free loan from the IRS.
 You don’t have to pay the tax for possibly several years.

 - If you hold the OZ investment for 5 years, you qualify for an increased basis of 10% on the deferred gain.
 Another way of saying this is you reduce the taxable gain by 10%.

-- If you hold the OZ investment for 7 years you get an additional 5% increased basis on the deferred gain, which means you only pay tax on 85% of the gain, which you have not paid for 7 years!
-That means you get to decrease the taxable gain amount AND you defer the tax bill to boot.
+- If you hold the OZ investment for 7 years, you get an additional 5%-increased basis on the deferred gain.
+This means you only pay tax on 85% of the gain, which you have not paid for 7 years!
+Therefore, you get to decrease the taxable gain amount AND defer the tax bill to boot.

-- But it gets better!!
+- It gets better!!
 The biggest benefit is that if you hold the OZ investment for 10 years, you never pay any capital gains on the OZ investment!
-That’s right, if you keep it 10 years, you get a stepped up basis to the market value on the day you sell or dispose of the OZ investment.
-However, remember to important points. a) you still pay taxes on at least 85% of the original gain amount, and any operating income or net cash-flow from the OZ investment along the way is taxable.
+That’s right, if you keep it 10 years, you get a stepped-up basis to the market value on the day you sell or dispose of the OZ investment.
+However, you must remember two important points. a) you still pay taxes on at least 85% of the original gain amount, and b) any operating income or net cash flow from the OZ investment along the way is taxable.

 Clay, a real estate investor, owned a single-family rental.
-He decided he would like to sell the property and invest into an OZ property OR an OZ ‘fund’ (the Fund concept is a topic for another article here).
+He decided he wanted to sell the property and invest into an OZ property OR an OZ ‘fund’ (the Fund concept is a topic for another article here).

 - Within 180 days after the sale, Clay invested the entire $250,000 from the sale into an LLC (taxed as a partnership) with the express purpose of buying, rehabbing and renting multi-family housing units in an Opportunity Zone.

-- Let’s assume Clay never sales the property or his partnership interest, so he recognizes the gain on his 2026 tax return.
-However, he held the property for at least 7 years so his basis in the original building is increased by 15% or $37,500.
-Not only does Clay get to save tax on the increased basis, but he also didn’t HAVE TO PAY TAX ON IT FOR 8 YEARS!
+- Let’s assume Clay never sells the property or his partnership interest, so he recognizes the gain on his 2028 tax return.
+However, he held the property for at least 7 years, so his basis in the original building has increased by 15% or $37,500.
+Not only does Clay get to save tax on the increased basis, but he also DIDN’T HAVE TO PAY TAX ON IT FOR 8 YEARS!

-- It gets better though!
-Because the OZ partnership rehabbing of the rental units went well.
-His initial investment of $500,000 is now worth over $1 million, and if he keeps the investment for at least ten years (presumably mid 2028 under this example) he never pays any capital gains on the partnership investment!
+- It gets better, though!
+Because the OZ partnership rehabbing of the rental units went well, his initial investment of $500,000 is now worth over $1 million, and if he keeps the investment for at least ten years, (presumably mid-2030 under this example) he will never pay any capital gains on the partnership investment!

 - You need to make the investment now!
 You only have 180 days from the time you incur the capital gain to purchase a property in an OZ or buy into an OZ fund.

-If you want to save on taxes when selling an appreciated asset, and want to learn more, the IRS has posted some interesting FAQs to help taxpayers take advantage of this amazing opportunity.
-The good news is, it’s easier than you may think and certainly much simpler than qualifying for a 1031 exchange.
+If you want to save on taxes when selling an appreciated asset and want to learn more, the IRS has posted some interesting FAQs to help taxpayers take advantage of this amazing opportunity.
+The good news is, it’s easier than you may think, and it’s certainly much simpler than qualifying for a 1031 exchange.

 * To sign up for Mark’s weekly Free E-Newsletter and receive his Free E-Book “The Top 10 Best Tax Saving Secrets Everyone Should Know” visit www.markjkohler.com.